-- Save the animation to your projects folder and enter tower_1 for the animation file name.
+- Ensure the animation window is the active window. - Save the animation to your projects folder and enter tower 1 for the animation file name.
 An .avi file extension is automatically appended to the file name. - Animations can be compressed to save disk space by altering the Compression Quality slider.